rbenrax/upyOS/README.md

 Adapted by rbenrax, source available in https://github.com/rbenrax/smolOS, based in Krzysztof Krystian Jankowski work available in smol.p1x.in/os/

+:

+Adapted by rbenrax, source available in https://github.com/rbenrax/smolOS, based in Krzysztof Krystian Jankowski work available in smol.p1x.in/os/

 Explanation:

-he objective is to provide one more layer to micropython that allows us to manage a microcontroller in a similar way to what we use every day in a common computer, with the use of more simple programs that can be complemented in a more flexible way, obviously at the cost of lower performance and efficiency, but giving more facilities for those who start using microcontrollers.
+The objective is to provide one more layer to micropython that allows us to manage a microcontroller in a similar way to what we use every day in a common computer, with the use of more simple programs that can be complemented in a more flexible way, obviously at the cost of lower performance and efficiency, but giving more facilities for those who start using microcontrollers.

 In main.py we can launch grub or smolos directly (see files).